This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

-“The growth of large, multi-national urban centers around the Mediterranean basin" at the dawn of Christianity made it so that "cultural, economic, and religious exchange could flourish” (Oxford Study Bible, page 7).
-This, with the "new mobility" made possible by the common tongue of Koine Greek, the "relative stability" of Greek and Roman rule, and the new sophistication in math, science and astronomy spelled PROGRESS in capital letters.
+We're not the only ones who've experienced globalization.
+The growth of "large, multi-national urban centers around the Mediterranean basin" at the dawn of Christianity made it so that "cultural, economic, and religious exchange could flourish" (page 7).
+This, with the "new mobility" made possible by the common tongue of Koine Greek, the "relative stability" of Greek and Roman rule, and the new sophistication in math, science and astronomy, spelled PROGRESS in capital letters.

-In this climate, Paul wrote that nothing could separate us from the love of God.
-It occurs to me that those assurances were probably a response to the anxiety shaken up by progress’s march.
-I find it poignant that the thrust toward international stability and globalization had a dark side, brought with it a latent fear.
+Against this backdrop, Paul wrote that nothing could separate us from the love of God.
+It occurs to me that those assurances may have been a response to the anxiety shaken loose by empire's march.
+I find it poignant that the thrust toward international stability and globalization had a dark side; brought with it a latent fear.

 I guess we grow afraid when the world expands and makes us smaller by contrast.
-The scientific expansion of our own time has heightened my angst: God's address is now so far away that I don't even know if God exists, in the sense in which I once thought of God.
+The expansion of empiricism in our own time has surely heightened my angst: God's address is now so far away that I don't even know if God exists, in the sense in which I once thought of God.